Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 The controller key is a semi-online key that will be in the direct control of a user, and used to submit manual extrinsics.
 For validators or nominators, this means that the controller key will be used to start or stop validating or nominating.
-Controller keys should hold some DOT to pay for fees, but they should not be used to hold huge amounts or life savings.
+Controller keys should hold some SOLAR to pay for fees, but they should not be used to hold huge amounts or life savings.
 Since they will be exposed to the internet with relative frequency, they should be treated carefully and occasionally replaced with new ones.